Content Strategy Explained in 180 Seconds

 Some pages show the big picture (like this one), others drill down and get very specific with prescriptive advice.
 Together, all of this content comprises our brand’s “lifetime body of work” …or LBOW.

 This is also the time to think about the formats for our content.
 There are a lot of options.
-According to our annual blogging survey, some correlate with success more than others.
+According to our annual blogging survey, most content programs are build on helpful how-to content, but there’s more to it than an endless stream of blog posts.

 It can’t all just be written content.
-Visual content needs to be in the mix.
+You’ll need other formats in the mix.

 Keywords